Welcome to Teaching with Zoom!

 Accessibility and Accommodation in the online Zoom Class

-As with all other technology, the Zoom application software on your computer needs regular updating to take advantage of the latest features.
+As with all other technology, the Zoom application software on your computer and on your students’ computers needs regular updating to take advantage of the latest features.
 Currently Zoom does not send alerts to you when an upgrade needs to be done, so you should check weekly for updates and advise your students to do the same.

 - Focus Mode: only the teacher can see the video screens of the students; the students can only see the teacher, not each other.

-- ‘Blur’ background option if you don’t have a green screen.
-This may encourage students to show their video since they can easily hide their surroundings.
+- ‘Blur’ background option to easily hide their surroundings.

 - Self-select Breakout Room option where students can decide to join a room that the instructor has set for specific topic discussions.
 This is great for student ownership in their learning.